Frankiee/leetcode/README.md

 * `Archived` 1184 - Distance Between Bus Stops
 * 1221 - Split a String in Balanced Strings
 * `Archived` 1267 - Count Servers that Communicate
+* `Matrix` 1275 - Find Winner on a Tic Tac Toe Game
 * `Archived` 1304 - Find N Unique Integers Sum up to Zero
 * `Archived` 1313 - Decompress Run-Length Encoded List
 * `Prefix-Product` 1352 - Product of the Last K Numbers
 * `2-Pointers-Sliding-Window` 1423 - Maximum Points You Can Obtain from Cards
 * `Matrix` 1424 - Diagonal Traverse II
+* `Archived` 1480 - Running Sum of 1d Array
+* `Archived` 1534 - Count Good Triplets
+* `Archived` 1603 - Design Parking System
+* `Archived` 1636 - Sort Array by Increasing Frequency
+* `Archived` 1672 - Richest Customer Wealth
+* `Archived` 1678 - Goal Parser Interpretation
+* `Archived` 1684 - Count the Number of Consistent Strings
+* `Archived` 1732 - Find the Highest Altitude
+* `Archived` 1752 - Check if Array Is Sorted and Rotated
+* `Archived` 1773 - Count Items Matching a Rule
+* `Archived` 1779 - Find Nearest Point That Has the Same X or Y Coordinate
+* `Archived` 1796 - Second Largest Digit in a String
+* `Archived` 1800 - Maximum Ascending Subarray Sum
+* `Archived` 1822 - Sign of the Product of an Array
+* `Delta-Sweep` 1854 - Maximum Population Year
+* `Prefix-Sum` 1893 - Check if All the Integers in a Range Are Covered
+* `2-Pointers-Sliding-Window` 1876 - Substrings of Size Three with Distinct Characters
 * `In-Place-Negative` `Classic` XXX - Find Missing Numbers in an Array

 ## Base Convert